Puffin population declared ‘stable’ on Farne Islands after bird flu outbreak

 The charity’s team of rangers this year carried out the first full count of the seabird species since 2019 on the remote national nature reserve, finding populations flourishing and avian influenza absent.

-The Farnes are an internationally important home to approximately 200,000 seabirds, including puffins, artic terns and kittiwakes, all three of which are on the UK’s “red list” of greatest conservation concern.
+The Farnes are an internationally important home to approximately 200,000 seabirds, including puffins, Arctic terns and kittiwakes, all three of which are on the UK’s “red list” of greatest conservation concern.

 National Trust rangers had been unable to make a full count of puffins in the last few years due to coronavirus restrictions and then to dealing with devastating waves of avian influenza that spread among seabirds on the islands in 2022 and 2023.